HarbourHeading/KVM-GPU-Passthrough/README.md

 After the installation and another Remote Desktop has been set up, it can be changed back to not listen for connections outside of localhost.

+Now it is assume you have connected to the windows install using spice viewer or equivalent.
+A personal tip is to utilize microsofts [oobe\bypassnro](https://learn.microsoft.com/en-us/answers/questions/2350856/set-up-windows-11-without-internet-oobebypassnro) tooling/command to create a windows machine without tying it to an outlook account. **OBS**: It is strongly recommended you follow [tips, turning off suggestions](#turn-off-suggestions-which-later-blocks-remote-viewer-from-starting) if you do this.

 ### Install drivers in the KVM

 Open the drive with the virtio drivers and open the Guests tools installation (screenshot below) and follow the steps.

 ![install-virtio-tools](https://github.com/user-attachments/assets/2f55433f-9246-477f-85b3-346e7d840596)

 Install your graphics card drivers: [Nvidia](https://www.nvidia.com/en-us/geforce/drivers/), [AMD](https://www.amd.com/en/support/download/drivers.html) or [Intel](https://www.intel.com/content/www/us/en/download-center/home.html).